EASE OF DOING BUSINESS

 While the registering property process in Cape Town is not the most efficient in the country, the City of Cape Town’s prides itself in issuing 97% of Rates Clearance Certificates within 8 working days, ensures that 92% of applications submitted by attorneys in the Rates Clearance automated electronic platform and it reduced the turnaround times for issuing rates clearance certificates by 20% in the past 3 years.

-In addition to the above accomplishments, the City regularly undertakes business climate diagnostics to ensure the business environment is conducive to stimulate business establishment and growth, and the investment climate is favourable to ensure investment and sustenance of foreign investment.
+The City regularly undertakes business climate diagnostics to ensure the business environment is conducive to stimulate business establishment and growth, and the investment climate is favourable to ensure investment and sustenance of foreign investment.

 Cape Town also has a clear strategy to improve on the indicators that the World Bank and other City competitiveness benchmark studies measures, and we are updating and constantly working on the list of interventions to undertake, to ensure that Cape Town is a globally competitive businesses city that is easy to do business in.